IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 <b id="f7">7)</b> He was not aware of Gödel's incompleteness theorems when saying this.<a href="#a7">↩</a>

 <b id="f8">8)</b> It is second of the Four Noble Truths mentioned in the <a href="https://en.wikipedia.org/wiki/Dhammacakkappavattana_Sutta" target="_blank">Dhammacakkappavattana Sutta</a>.<a href="#a8">↩</a>

+<b id="f9">9)</b> Gautama lived as an <a href="https://en.wikipedia.org/wiki/Asceticism" target="_blank">ascetic</a> beggar (bhikṣu) and he ate whatever people gave him including meat.
+Here he is trying to explain that we should not increase demand for meat which will increase demand for unnecessary suffering.
+What is remarkable is that the <a href="https://en.wikipedia.org/wiki/Supply_and_demand#History" target="_blank">supply and demand</a> economic concept was first explained in <a href="https://en.wikipedia.org/wiki/Kural" target="_blank">Tirukkuṟaḷ</a> (300 BCE to 500 CE) few centuries after Gautama's death.
+Gautama intuitively understood this concept.
+Looks like he was at least decently smart.<a href="#a9">↩</a>

-<b id="f9">9)</b> Taken from <a href="https://en.wikipedia.org/wiki/Kesamutti_Sutta" target="_blank">Kesamutti Sutta</a>.
-Often times some people people misinterpret this quote to portray Buddhism as a religion based on logic, even though Buddha stated that one should not determine the validity of a statement "by logical conjecture, by inference, by analogies, by agreement through pondering views, by probability, or by the thought".
+<b id="f10">10)</b> Taken from <a href="https://en.wikipedia.org/wiki/Kesamutti_Sutta" target="_blank">Kesamutti Sutta</a>.
+Often times some people people misinterpret this quote to portray Buddhism as a religion based on logic, even though Gautama stated that one should not determine the validity of a statement "by logical conjecture, by inference, by analogies, by agreement through pondering views, by probability, or by the thought".
 When dealing with scientific theories logic should be given at most importance.
-But Buddha is not talking about scientific truths, he is talking about morality.
+But Gautama is not talking about scientific truths, he is talking about morality.
 Based on science and logic it is strongly evident that there is no such thing as free will.
 This doesn't mean we should forget about morality.
-We are in a stubbornly persistent illusion that we have free will and so we should always consider ourselves as responsible beings to be consistent with our illusion.<a href="#a9">↩</a>
+We are in a stubbornly persistent illusion that we have free will and so we should always consider ourselves as responsible beings to be consistent with our illusion.
+Sometimes purely logic is not good enough and intuition is also important when thinking about moral issues.<a href="#a10">↩</a>

-<b id="f10">10)</b> This statement is obviously wrong.
+<b id="f11">11)</b> This statement is obviously wrong.
 The most precious gift is the Hindu numeral system.
 It is often wrongly called as Arabic numeral system.
-Vedas are useless in comparison to the Hindu numeral system.<a href="#a10">↩</a>
+Vedas are useless in comparison to the Hindu numeral system.<a href="#a11">↩</a>

-<b id="f11">11)</b> Stated on 2015, before COVID-19 pandemic.<a href="#a11">↩</a>
+<b id="f12">12)</b> Stated on 2015, before COVID-19 pandemic.<a href="#a12">↩</a>

 <script type="text/javascript" src="https://unpkg.com/wikipedia-preview@latest/dist/wikipedia-preview.production.js"></script>